-Based on these 12 principles, the way Agile approach functions in smaller cycles called sprints.
-Each sprint is a miniature project in itself consisting of its own backlog, design, implementation, testing and deployment stages within the pre-defined scope of work.
+Based on these 12 principles, the way Agile approach functions in smaller cycles is called sprints.
+Each sprint is a miniature project in itself consisting of its own backlog, design, implementation, testing, and deployment stages within the pre-defined scope of work.

 - Increased ability to manage constantly changing priorities.